Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 You’re destructuring the incoming props object to just a single argument, `dispatchBreedChange`.
 This will be a function passed down from the parent component called when a user selects an individual breed.

-Remember, you’re keeping things within compartmentalized areas of responsibility.
+Remember, keep things within compartmentalized areas of responsibility.
 In practice, this means your `BreedList` component will list some breeds and handle paging through them, but it doesn’t know or care about what happens when someone selects a breed (other than keeping track of which selection they made).

 That job will fall to the parent component, which will be `App.js` , but we’ll cover that shortly.
 For now, all `BreedList` cares about is that once a user selects a breed radio button, it can call the `dispatchBreedChange()` function and carry on its way.